da-luce/website/articles/gradient/article.md

 }
 ```

 Fwheeeh.
 That was a lot of work.
+Here's a red gradient

+TODO: embed code?

+## 2. Gradients: Shading with Style